andyjsammons/ResearchProjects/FirstCodeIEverWrote/README.md

 This folder contains the first code I ever wrote.
-I'm not sure everything is here, since it's been nearly a decade since I wrote it, but it contains code I've translated from the IDL programming language into Python, And also some data analysis and processing code I wrote for NASA's GENSIS mission.
+I'm not sure everything is here, since it's been nearly a decade since I wrote it, but it contains code I've translated from the IDL programming language into Python, And also some data analysis and processing code I wrote for NASA's GENSIS mission under the supervision of Dr. Dan Reisenfeld during his and my time at the University of Montana.
+Don't expect to be able to run the code, as the data I used is govt property, and I no longer have access to it.
+Perhaps you'll see it in a publication one day.